 - to attend school regularly

 - to be friendly and kind to other people

 - to work to the best of my ability everyday

 - to take pride in all my work

-- to show respect to others

 In the classroom

 It must be recognised and accepted that it is the responsibility of all teachers to manage children within their classroom and to ensure that pupils behave by taking appropriate measures when necessary.
 Each classroom teacher has a responsibility to make lessons as positive as they can.